-As the PS5 has slowly started making its way to India, we want you to be sure of which next-gen gaming console you must splurge smart on.
+As the PS5 has finally made its way to India, we want you to be sure of which next-gen gaming console you must splurge smart on.
 The PS5 or the Xbox Series X.

 Which one to buy?
 PS5 vs Xbox Series X